 Consumers’ behavior is changing, and companies are expected to connect and engage with their customers.
 Consumers want to know where their food originates, the ingredients, the process by which it was produced, and when.
 If you can combine all this information from suppliers and throughout the entire manufacturing process (including transport), the traceability data can be used internally across the organization.
 It can also be used as a marketing strategy aimed at customers to promote awareness and connection.
 It’s important to analyze the value chain of utilizing the data that can potentially be available.

-In the State of BI, Data, and Analytics in Manufacturing report released by Dresner Advisory Services, it estimates that before the COVID-19 pandemic, the global manufacturing industry saw significant transformation and growth, and the impacts of the pandemic exacerbate the challenges associated with these transitions.
+Before the COVID-19 pandemic, the global manufacturing industry saw significant transformation and growth, and the pandemic's impacts exacerbated the challenges associated with these transitions.
 Some players relied heavily on online business and e-commerce, which can create significant supply-chain issues.
-Others temporarily or permanently ceased operations, which affects the competitive landscape.
+Others temporarily or permanently ceased operations, which affected the competitive landscape.

 The success of an organization is determined by its ability to be adaptive to change.
 It means accepting all the challenges coming its way, being responsive to uncertainty, and thriving despite any circumstance.
 Now, and in the future, organizations must illustrate an awareness of the delicacy of the entire food manufacturing process and recognize how the strength of data and analytics within the industry is vital to success.